russelltsherman/golang/doc/types/pointer.md

-# pointers
+# Golang Pointers

 Go has pointers.
 A pointer holds the memory address of a value.

 The type `*T` is a pointer to a `T` value.